Bowdoin College Catalogue and Academic Handbook

 Christian Puma Ninacuri.

 This course offers an introduction to the language and cultures of the Spanish-speaking world.
-Students will learn general forms, structures and vocabulary based on project-based learning where students acquire language through a rich content environment.
-As an entry-level, this class is designed for students with little or no prior Spanish language experience.
-Three class hours per week, plus a required weekly conversation session with a Learning Assistant.
+Students will learn general forms, structures, and vocabulary based on project-based learning where students acquire language through a rich content environment.
+As an entry-level course, this class is designed for students with little or no prior Spanish language experience.
+Three class hours per week, plus a required weekly conversation session with a learning assistant.
 This course prepares students for HISP 2203 (Intermediate Spanish I).

 HISP 2203 (c) Intermediate Spanish I